mlugo2/SunshineGPU/README.md

 # Sunshine GPU

-Is an emulator for a simple programmable GPU.
+An emulator for a simple programmable GPU.
 It is meant for anyone who is interested in the inner workings of a GPU; it includes a programmable vertex engine with its own instruction set.

 ## Getting Started